-- Interviewed OLE officials and staff to determine OLE's personnel and payroll policies and procedures; - Tested transactions for time and attendance, the hiring and termination of staff, salary increases, overtime and compensatory time, and contract employees; - Examined timesheets for evidence of time worked and employee and supervisory signatures; - Reviewed new-hire authorization forms for appropriate signatures and rates of pay; - Confirmed start dates, names, Social Security Numbers, and tax withholding information; - Confirmed deductions for union dues, Medicare, health insurance, deferred compensation, and retirement; - Verified pay increases, termination dates, last payment due, and removal of terminated employees from payroll; - Verified leave taken was authorized and recorded in cumulative records; - Verified that overtime and compensatory time was authorized; - Reviewed the OLE's determination of the value of taxable fringe benefits and traced value to tax-reporting records.
+- Interviewed DTC and OCABR officials and staff to determine the personnel and payroll policies and procedures; - Tested transactions for time and attendance, the hiring and termination of staff, salary increases, and overtime and compensatory time, and contract employees; - Examined timesheets for evidence of time worked, employee and supervisory signatures; - Reviewed new hire authorization forms for appropriate signatures, and rates of pay; - Confirmed start dates, names, social security numbers and tax withholding information; - Confirmed deductions for union dues, Medicare, health insurance, deferred compensation and retirement; - Verified pay increases, termination dates, last payment due, and removal of terminated employees from payroll;

+- Verified leave taken was authorized and recorded in cumulative records; - Verified that overtime and compensatory time were authorized; - Reviewed the DTC's determination of the value of taxable fringe benefits and traced value to tax reporting records; and - Examined emergency advance account activity.

-Our review disclosed that, during the period July 1, 2006 to September 30, 2007, the OLE maintained its payroll records according to the prescribed requirements and complied with applicable laws, rules, and regulations for those areas reviewed and tested.
-Specifically, for the items tested, we noted that transactions for time and attendance, hiring of new staff, terminations, salary increases, and overtime and compensatory time were supported by evidence of time worked, were appropriately signed by employees and supervisors, dates appeared to be accurate, deductions were adequately supported and authorized, and leave was accurately recorded for tax-reporting purposes.
+Our review revealed that, during the period July 1, 2007 through March 31, 2008 the DTC maintained its payroll records according to the prescribed requirements, and complied with applicable laws, rules, and regulations for those areas reviewed and tested.
+Specifically, for the items tested we noted that transactions for time and attendance, hiring of new staff, terminations, salary increases, and overtime and compensatory time were supported by evidence of time worked, were appropriately signed by employees and supervisors, dates appeared to be accurate, deductions were adequately supported and authorized, and leave was accurately recorded for tax reporting purposes.
+Additionally, the tested contract employee payroll was appropriately supported and complied with contract terms.
+Moreover, our tests of the emergency advance account disclosed that the tested activity complied with the OSC's policies and those of DTC.